Chantabbai: Plot

-Pandu takes up the case and finds that Gangadharam's friend Ramkoti took care of Sharmistha and Chantabbai for a while.
-Upon investigating, Pandu learns that Ramkoti had two sons Kalyan and Pattabhi, and favoured the former more.
+Pandu takes up the case and finds that Gangadharam's friend Ramkoti took care of Sarmistha and Chantabbai for a while.
+Upon investigating, Pandu learns that Ramkoti had two sons Kalyan and Pattabhi, and favoured the former.
 Pandu concludes that Kalyan is Gangadharam's son and introduces him to the family.
-Days later, Pattabhi comes to Gangadharam's house and claims himself as Chantabbai.
+Days later, Pattabhi comes to Gangadharam's house and claims to be Chantabbai.

 Pandu finds himself challenged with the outcome and tries several ways to deduce the real heir.
 All of them fail due to several loopholes, but the results of a blood test manipulated by both makes Pandu believe that both of them are fraudsters.
 Gangadharam expels both from his house, and the brothers swear revenge.
 Meanwhile, Pandu and Jwala fall in love and plan for their marriage.

-One day, Pandu learns from Nischala that Chantabbai's aunt Bala has arrived to Visakhapatnam for a family function.
+One day, Pandu learns from Nischala that Chantabbai's aunt Bala has arrived in Visakhapatnam for a family function.
 Pandu goes to meet Bala and learns that his mother was the Sharmistha whom Gangadharam loved.
-Realising that he is Chantabbai, Pandu recalls the hardships he faced as a child and how he was ostracized by the society for his illegitimate origins.
+Realising that he is Chantabbai, Pandu recalls the hardships he faced as a child and how he was ostracized by the society for his illegitimate birth.
 Pandu refuses to return to Gangadharam's place as his son, unless the share of wealth he would inherit be donated to the orphanage he runs in the city.
 Nischala agrees to the condition and mediates.

 Meanwhile, Kalyan and Pattabhi kidnap Pandu and demand ransom from Gangadharam.
-Pandu sens a letter explaining his plight and requests to save him.
-However, Ganapathi notices number '1' written on the sheet and starts reading the first letters of the message together; they reveal an instruction to tell the kidnappers that he is not the real heir to Gangadharam.
+Pandu sends a letter explaining his plight and requests to save him.
+However, Ganapathi notices number '1' written on the sheet and starts reading the first letter of each word in the message together; they reveal an instruction to tell the kidnappers that he is not the real heir of Gangadharam.

 Gangadharam executes the plan, and Pandu leads the brothers to a house.
 There, they notice Gangadharam playing cards with his friend, and proceed to kidnap him.
-However, Saumitri enters the scene and arrests them.
+However, Saumitri enters and arrests the brothers.
 The film ends with Gangadharam accepting Pandu as his son, and his marriage with Jwala.